DoTheEvo/veeam-prometheus-grafana/README.md

 * 99 = disabled or not scheduled

-The double digit ones are addition by the script.<br> Also agent based backups needed a rewrite of their values, as they used different ones.
+The double digit ones are addition by the script.<br> Also agent based backups needed a rewrite of their return values, as they used different ones.

 #### Job run visualization

-To better show backup run the script checks when the job ended, if it was within the last hour, the result is set to `-1` or `-11`.<br>
+To better show backup run the script checks when the job started, if it was within the last hour, the result is set to `-1` or `-11`.<br>
-This visualization is not precise and is often shifted one time block in time.
+This visualization is not precise and can be shifted one time block in time.

 #### Data size and Backup size